A historic three-day storm will bring snow, ice and extreme cold across the US

-A powerful, coast-to-coast storm continues to bring dangerous threats of heavy snow and high winds Wednesday, putting parts of more than two dozen states under winter weather alerts as travel conditions began to deteriorate in some areas.
+A powerful, coast-to-coast storm was bringing heavy snow, high winds and ice on Wednesday, putting parts of more than two dozen states under winter weather alerts as travel conditions begin to deteriorate in some areas.

-More than 65 million people across 29 states from as far west as California to Minnesota through Maine are under winter weather alerts that warn of severe icing, extreme cold and sleet that are likely to make travel miserable Wednesday and knock out power to some.
+More than 65 million people across 29 states, from as far west as California to Minnesota through Maine, are under winter weather alerts that include warnings of severe icing, extreme cold and sleet that are likely to make travel dangerous and knock out power to some.

-The Upper Midwest is expected to bear the brunt of the storm in terms of snowfall totals, with Minnesota's Minneapolis area likely getting more than 20 inches Wednesday and more than 2 feet total over the multi-day storm -- potentially the most in 30 years.
+The Upper Midwest is expected to bear the brunt of the storm in terms of snowfall, with the Minneapolis, Minnesota, area likely getting more than 20 inches Wednesday and more than 2 feet over the multiday storm -- potentially the most in 30 years.

+The Twin Cities reported 3 to 5 inches of snow Wednesday morning, and a second round of snow and high winds is expected at night into Thursday morning, making for life-threatening travel conditions, the National Weather Service said.

+But it's more than just snow.
+An ice storm warning is in place across a stretch from Iowa to Michigan and significant icing is possible for the mid-Atlantic by late Wednesday; a severe weather threat and high winds are possible from Oklahoma to Missouri; and flooding is likely from heavy rain in parts of Illinois, Indiana and Ohio.

 The worst impacts over the Twin Cities region -- which generally includes the cities of Minneapolis, St. Paul and their surrounding suburbs -- are expected to begin late Wednesday into Thursday.
-Heavy snow is expected to blanket the grounds fairly quickly -- and be accompanied by gusty winds, making traveling a life-threatening task for thousands.
+Heavy snow is expected to blanket the grounds fairly quickly, and be accompanied by gusty winds.

+The weather service said to expect sustained winds of 20 to 30 mph with gusts up to 40 mph that will lead to blizzard conditions Wednesday afternoon.
+A second round of snow overnight will produce another 9 to 12 inches, with some areas getting up to 15 inches, the service said.

 Gov. Tim Walz directed the state's National Guard, the transportation department and the state patrol to be prepared to respond storm impacts, he said on Twitter.